 Since Oregon doesn’t have a sales tax, information regarding sales for many industries is rather scant.
 Data from the Economic Census, such as number of establishments, annual payroll and number of paid employees, are available to the five-digit NAICS industry level for many industries statewide.
 Go to census.gov for more details about the components within the leisure and hospitality industry from the Economic Census.

 Oregon’s leisure and hospitality industry’s gross domestic product (GDP) declined steeply from 2007 to 2009, down nearly 10 percent.
 The industry fully recovered by 2012, with GDP totals above the pre-recession level.
-In its seventh year of expansion in 2017, total value of all goods and services from Oregon’s leisure and hospitality industry was 47.8 percent above the recession’s low point in 2009, at more than $13.4 billion.
-Surprisingly, even with the growth in recent years, the relative share that the leisure and hospitality sector contributes to Oregon’s overall economy declined from 7.2 percent in 1997 to 6.3 percent in 2017.
+In its ninth year of expansion in 2018, total value of all goods and services from Oregon’s leisure and hospitality industry was 62.8 percent above the recession’s low point in 2009, at nearly $8.8 billion.
+Surprisingly, even with the growth in recent years, the relative share that the leisure and hospitality sector contributes to Oregon’s overall economy has been relatively stable, around four percent of total GDP from 1997 to 2018.

 Gross domestic product data are one of the most widely cited economic indicators.
 These data capture the estimated value of all goods and services produced in the economy.
 GDP is less than total sales because it does not include the cost of inputs to an industry.
 The Bureau of Economic Analysis produces Gross Domestic Product data by industry category.